-This edited volume contains papers that are an outgrowth of the Fourteenth International Conference on Game Theory and Management with a few additional contributed papers.
-These papers present an outlook of the current development of theory of games and its applications to management and various domains, in particular, finance, mechanism design, supply chains, environment and economics.
+This edited volume contains papers that are an outgrowth of the 15th International Conference on "Game Theory and Management" held in Saint Petersburg, Russia, in June 23-25, 2021 with a few additional contributed papers.
+These papers present an outlook of the current development of theory of games and its applications to management in various domains, in particular, finance, mechanism design, supply chains, environment and economics.